'We made a mistake' Hawaii sends false missile alert

 For their part, Hawaii Gov. David Ige and Miyagi, the emergency management administrator, apologized and vowed changes.

 "I am sorry for the pain and confusion it caused.
-I, too, am extremely upset about this and am doing everything I can do to immediately improve our emergency management systems, procedures and staffing," Ige.
+I, too, am extremely upset about this and am doing everything I can do to immediately improve our emergency management systems, procedures and staffing," Ige said.

 The alert caused alarm across social media.